AndrewYiBC/AndrewYiBC.github.io/_pages/photon_mapping.md

 * **Emission**: radiance that is added to the environment from luminous particles.
 * **Scattering**: radiance heading in one direction that is scattered to other directions due to collisions with particles.

-In my implementation of participating media, I made the simplification assumptions that all media are non-emissive and **homogeneous** -- meaning the properties of a medium are constant throughout its region.
+In my implementation of participating media, I made the simplifying assumptions that all media are non-emissive and **homogeneous** -- meaning the properties of a medium are constant throughout its region.

 ### Coefficients and Transmittance
 * **Absorption, Scattering, and Extinction Coefficients**\
 The **absorption coefficient** $$(\sigma_a)$$ of a medium represents the probability per unit distance that a light ray traveling through the medium will be absorbed upon hitting a particle.\
 Similarly, the **scattering coefficient** $$(\sigma_s)$$ represents the probability per unit distance that a light ray traveling through the medium will hit a particle and scatter towards a different direction (**out scattering**).\
 Both of these interactions reduce the ray's radiance.
 Thus, the sum of $$\sigma_a$$ and $$\sigma_s$$ is known as the **extinction / attenuation coefficient**, denoted as $$\sigma_t$$.\
-Another important quantity is the ratio of the scattering coefficient to the extinction coefficent $$(\frac{\sigma_s}{\sigma_t})$$.
+Another important quantity is the ratio of the scattering coefficient to the extinction coefficient $$(\frac{\sigma_s}{\sigma_t})$$.
 This value is called the **scattering albedo**, and it will play a key role in the Russian roulette process for volumetric photon mapping, which will be introduced in the next section.

 * **Transmittance and Beer's Law**\
-For any single light ray, the events of scattering or absorbtion intuitively either occur or not.
+For any single light ray, the events of scattering or absorption intuitively either occur or not.
 However, in participating media, these interactions are modeled as continuous reduction in radiance, which statistically achieves the same overall effect.\
 The fraction of radiance that remains as a light ray travels from point $$p$$ to $$p'$$ is represented by the **transmittance** $$T_r(p \rightarrow p')$$.\
 Under the homogeneous medium assumption, the transmittance from $$p$$ to $$p'$$ can be easily computed following **Beer's Law**:\
 ------------------------------------------------------------------------------------------------------------